Do you ever find yourself in a full-blown conversation, only to realise that that conversation is actually happening in your own head?

 That’s all you need to enjoy the benefits of writing a journal.

-I normally use pretty notebooks so I’m inspired to write in them, but it can be a standard no-frills notebook.
+I normally use notebooks with attractive covers so I’m inspired to write in them, but it can be a standard no-frills notebook.

 The pen needs to be one that feels comfortable writing with.

-Most of us type these days, so you may find that your hand gets tired quite quickly when you first starting writing in your journal.
+Most of us type these days, so you may find that your hand gets tired quite quickly when you first start writing in your journal.

 If you adopt a regular journal writing practice, it’s likely that your journal will become your most trusted confidant.